AutodeskRoboticsLab/Mimic/mimic/rigs/rigs.md

   be configured using *mimic_config.py*.
 Rig names should be simple and descriptive.

+- To change the color of a robot, use the Hypershade to change the color of “J#LowerBase_MAT” and “J#UpperBase_MAT” (these should match)

+- To change the limit shader color (the color the robot turns when you’re near a limit), change “J#LowerLimit_MAT” and/or “J#UpperLimit_MAT” (you can set upper and lower limits to different colors)

 ### Credits

 - All ABB robots credited to [ABB](http://new.abb.com/products/robotics).